mnr-18/vArbitrum/README.md

 # vArbitrum
-Proof-of-concept version of vArbitrum - Testing the challenge-response process
+Proof-of-concept of the vArbitrum protocol's challenge-response process